harpur/PlayData/GenomeChecks/README.md

 ```

 I extract some of the results below.
 I also compared MRJP3 peptid to Bat peptide (see mrjp3prot.fas).
-They are a perfect match except for the lack of the C-terminal highly-repetitive end.
+They are a near-perfect match except for the lack of the C-terminal highly-repetitive end.